 At this stage the beans are toasted and processed to make cocoa paste, cocoa butter and cocoa powder.
-The cocoa paste is skilfully blended with sugar, milk powder and cocoa butter producing the chocolate. to make KINDER[®] chocolate.
+The cocoa paste is skilfully blended with sugar, milk powder and cocoa butter producing the chocolate. to make KINDER® chocolate.

-Ferrero plants in Italy and Germany and sent to KINDER SURPRISE production plants in Belgium and Poland.
-Some distant and newly bu- Ferrero's cocoa powder is also used example, also source supplies from JOY.
+Ferrero plants in Italy and Germany and sent to KINDER SURPRISE production plants in Belgium and Poexample, also source supplies from JOY.